eonist/eonist.github.io/_posts/2017-09-29-Swift-package-manager-4.md

 2. `Swift package update` **the latest commit in master** has now been included in your project 👌

 ### Syncing code back to GitHub:
-`swift package edit StringKit` will add a dep to a Package folder.
-Which works as an overrider of your subdep graph.
-You need to regenerate the xcode proj after you put a dep into edit mode.
+`swift package edit StringKit` will add a dependency to a Package folder.
+Which works as an overrider of your "sub-dependency graph".
+You need to regenerate the Xcode project after you put a dependency into edit mode.
 Then use git to sync your code to github again.

 1: ``cd ~/dev/x/y/z`` 👈 navigate to your module
 2: ``git checkout master`` 👈 switch to the master branch for your module